Ashley-DeMott/helloWorldJava/README.md

 # Overview
-This is a simple Java program that prints "Hello World".
-The goal was to create a program with IntelliJ and host it remotely on GitHub.
-Additional content will be added to make this project into more of a guide of how programming concepts work in Java (input/output, reading from a file, for/while loops, etc).
+This is a Java program that acts like a simple guide of how to program in Java.
+The goal was to create a Java program with IntelliJ and host it remotely on GitHub.

+Here is a short video demoing and describing the code:
 [Software Demo Video](To Be Added)

 # Development Environment